C/C++ Server Pages for Embedded Devices

-One of the options when it comes to developing server side generated web pages, including AJAX and REST services, is to use what we refer to as C Server Pages, or CSP for short.
+One of the options for developing server-side generated web pages is to use what we refer to as C Server Pages (CSP).
+CSP is designed for dynamically generating HTML on the server, making it similar to technologies like JSP, PHP, and ASP.

 CSP Page Counter Example: